 Cali, Colombia is famous throughout the country, if not the world, as a hot spot for salsa music and dancing.
-One of the first things you’ll notice upon arrival though is that Cali is just plain hot, but if you can brave the heat, you’ll find that there are plenty of awesome things to do in Cali Colombia.
+One of the first things you’ll notice upon arrival though is that Santiago de Cali (the full name, but everyone calls it Cali) is just plain hot, but if you can brave the heat here, you’ll find that there are plenty of awesome things to do in Cali Colombia.

 Things to Do in Cali Colombia

-For the average tourist there isn’t a ton of things to do in Cali unless it’s a place you are looking to settle down for a while to work on Spanish or learn salsa.
+For the average tourist, there aren’t a ton of things to do in Cali that will keep you busy for weeks unless it’s a place you are looking to settle down for a while to work on Spanish or learn salsa.

 But there are a number of highlights that are worth checking out if you’re staying in Cali for a night or two.
-So, if you’re wondering what to do in Cali Colombia, here are my recommendations after visiting a few times.
+So, if you’re wondering what to do in Cali Colombia, here are my recommendations after visiting the city a few times now.

 Walk the Rio Cali

-The Rio Cali runs along the north end of downtown — on the other side of which lies the Zona Rosa, an upscale area.
-The area along the riverfront has been converted into a long stretch of park where you’ll find bicycle lanes, pedestrian friendly walking, ample places to sit in the shade, and some art and statues.
+The Rio Cali runs along the north end of downtown Cali — on the other side of which lies the Zona Rosa, an upscale area.
+The area along the riverfront has been converted into a long stretch of park where you’ll find bicycle lanes, pedestrian-friendly walking, ample places to sit in the shade, and some cool art and statues.
 It’s a very lovely and agreeable area to relax and take in the sights and sounds of Cali.

 In the park, you’ll find people selling cold drinks, ice cream, luladas, cholados, and raspados to beat the heat (more on that in a minute).